glfw/glfw.github.io/faq.md

 ---

-## OS X
+## macOS

 ### 4.1 - How do I create an OpenGL 3.0+ context?

-The only OpenGL 3.x and 4.x contexts currently supported by OS X are forward-compatible, core profile contexts.
+The only OpenGL 3.x and 4.x contexts currently supported by macOS are forward-compatible, core profile contexts.
 The supported versions are 3.2 on 10.7 Lion and 3.3 and 4.1 on 10.9 Mavericks.
 In all cases, your GPU needs to support the specified OpenGL version for context creation to succeed.